mvranovsky/JetsAtLHC/README.md

 The output is the *jetGen.root* file, which contains a TTree which holds important information about the events and a correlation plot of rapidity and azimuthal angle.

 ## FastJet
 FastJet software is used for finding jets particle collisions.
-It includes several jet finding algorithms such as k_{t}, anti-k_{t} or Cambridge/Aachen.
+It includes several jet finding algorithms such as k_t, anti-k_t or Cambridge/Aachen.
 To compile the program use command:

 <pre><code> g++ -o fastjetCluster fastjetCluster.cc -I/home/user/fastjet/fastjet-3.4.2/include $(root-config --cflags) -L/home/user/fastjet/fastjet-3.4.2/lib -lfastjet $(root-config --libs) </pre></code>